 Reuters reported in late April that U.S. President Donald Trump’s administration was weighing sending between 3,000 and 5,000 U.S. and coalition troops to Afghanistan.

 NATO already has some 13,450 troops in Afghanistan, including about 6,900 U.S. military personnel, who are training the Afghan armed forces to eventually take over the country’s defense and security.

-In addition, the United States has about 1,500 more troops in a parallel mission, part of a counter-terrorism unit that mostly targets pockets of al Qaeda and Islamic State fighters.
+In addition, the United States has about 1,500 more troops in a parallel mission, part of a counter-terrorism unit that mostly targets pockets of al Qaeda and ISIS fighters.